 For Language Arts/Grammar she will be using GoodandBeautiful.com’s Level 4 (their levels don’t match grade numbers).
 We like that it comes with everything she needs and it’s pretty open-and-go.
 She can open to her lesson for the day and get to work without much help.

 For Math, she will be using Math Lessons For A Living Education Grade 4 from Masterbooks.
 We’ve been using them for math for the past couple of year and we’ve been really happy with them.

 This year, in grade 5, we will be adding a language course to her schoolwork.
 She has chosen to learn Spanish.
-We haven’t settled on a particular curriculum yet, but I’ll update here once we do. (feel free to let me know if you have found something for Spanish that works for your family, I’d love to check it out!)
+We haven’t settled on a particular curriculum yet. (feel free to let me know if you have found something for Spanish that works for your family, I’d love to check it out!)

 8th Grade Curriculum